jon1Santos-JS/ecommerce-interface/README.md

 * Request: To a thirty-party api, to get the food list with informations like 'id' and 'image'.
 * Dynamic Routes: To generate routes based on food's id.
 * Lib Folder: To share the request function through the pages on server-side.
-* Usereducer: To manipulate values and functions inside shopping-bag state.
+* UseReducer: To manipulate values and functions inside shopping-bag state.
 * Local Storage: To store the users shopping-bag state in the browser.

 #### Sass